creativescala/doodle/docs/src/pages/pictures/shape.md

 ## Implementation

-These methods are available on both the `Shape` algebra and `Image`.
+These methods are available on both the @:api(doodle.algebra.Shape) algebra and @:api(doodle.image.Image).